SpicePayne/devops-group18/Use Cases/Use_Case_All_Population_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to view the total population for a specific country so that I can confirm national demographic data and use it as a basis for further analysis or reporting.
+As a Data Analyst, I want to view the total population for a specific country so that I can confirm national demographic data and use it as a basis for further analysis or reporting for the organization.

 **Scope**
 World Population Reporting System